-Jeff Hammond begins his first season with the Mean Green tennis team as an associate head coach.
+Jeff Hammond enters his third season with the Mean Green tennis team as an associate head coach.

 Hammond was hired as the assistant women's tennis coach at SMU in June of 2012.
 Previously he spent six years at TCU, serving as the head coach from 2007-10, after two seasons as an assistant.
 As head coach, Hammond led the Horned Frogs to four consecutive Mountain West titles, four straight NCAA appearances and achieved top-25 team rankings each year.
 He was named the Mountain West Coach of the Year in 2008 and 2009.
 Hammond coached three players to All-America honors and saw several players reach the finals and semifinals in the doubles and singles NCAA indoor and outdoor championships.

 As an assistant at TCU, he was tabbed the ITA Southwest Region Assistant Coach of the Year as he helped the Horned Frogs advance to the NCAA Round of 16 as a team in 2006.
 He coached three players to All-America honors including the 2006 ITA All-American Tournament Singles Champion.

 During the 2003 and 2004 seasons, Hammond served as the volunteer assistant coach for the nationally-ranked Southern California men's team.
 He helped guide the 2004 USC squad to a co-Pac-10 team championship and to the NCAA semifinals.
 The Trojans finished No. 4 in the rankings.